Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Dynamical excitation

 \subsection{Sudden change in the trap frequency: breathing mode}

 A well-known way to study the internal structure of a quantum many-body system trapped in a harmonic oscillator is by exciting the so called breathing mode.
 In contrast with the Kohn (dipole) mode, where the cloud is initially displaced from the minimum of the harmonic potential~\cite{kohn.mode}, in our case we study the response of the system to a change in the trapping frequency.
+For the two particle case there are studies as~\cite{Blume3,Ebert1}, and using different confining potential as~\cite{Mistakidis2}.
 The main tool we consider is the dynamic structure function associated to the mono-polar excitation operator

 This perturbation preserves spin and parity, therefore, it only connects the ground state of the system with other excited states with the same total spin and parity.

 This operator can be separated in two pieces: a center-of-mass and an intrinsic one, i.e. $\hat{F}=NX^2_{\mathrm{CM}}+\frac{1}{N}\sum_{j<i} (x_i-x_j)^2$.
 The center of mass of the system is described by an harmonic oscillator Hamiltonian, and the wave functions associated to this part are the harmonic oscillator wave functions.
 Note that this perturbation can excite the center of mass or the intrinsic part, but not both at the same time.